 Tax is assumed to be paid on the same basis as is consistent with current business unit tax basis, which is assumed to continue unaltered into the future.
-Income tax rate of 23% for year 2012, 20% for year 2013-2014 and 30% for year 2015 onwards are assumed.
+Income tax rate of 20% for year 2013-2014 and 30% for year 2015 onwards are assumed.